We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Mickey’s Very Merry Christmas Party is the hallmark event for Disney World’s Christmas festivities.
-After a hiatus due to the pandemic, it’s finally back in 2022!
+MVMCP is the event that most people look forward to.

 This party takes place on select nights in Magic Kingdom.
 The park closes down for day guests, and only party guests are allowed free reign.

 There are exclusive aspects of the party that can’t be experienced by non-ticket holders.
 There are special character meet and greets, party exclusive snacks, dance parties, parades, fireworks, shows, and more.